 - 1. Theft or misuse of City money or property; - 2.
 Commission or conviction of a felony or of any crime involving moral turpitude; - 3.
 Violation of any departmental or City rule, regulation, policy or procedure; - 4.
-Harassment of, or discrimination against, any individual based on race, color, religion, sex, national origin, age, disability, sexual orientation, genetic information, or any other characteristic protected by the law; - 5.
+Harassment of, or discrimination against, any individual based on race, religion, national origin, age, sex, sexual orientation or disability; - 5.
 Falsification, unauthorized use or destruction of City records, reports or other data or information belonging to the City; - 6.
-Abusive or threatening treatment of any person, including, but not limited to physical or verbal confrontation; - 7.
+Abusive or threatening treatment of any person, including, but not limited to physical or verbal confrontation: - 7.
 Insubordination or refusal to comply with directives or assignments; - 8.
 Using, consuming, possessing, having in the body, or distributing alcohol or controlled substances during working time or while operating a vehicle to conduct City business; - 9.
 Incompetence, inattention to duties or wastefulness while on the job; - 10.
 Failure to meet performance expectations of job or not performing duties or functions assigned; - 11.
 Repeated tardiness or absenteeism; - 12.
 Failure to properly use safety equipment, clothing or equipment or failure to follow established safety procedures; - 13.
 Destruction, loss or abuse of City property; - 14.
 Unauthorized use of City vehicles, equipment or property for personal use; - 15.
 Possessing or maintaining sexually explicit materials on City property or in a City vehicle without a valid, work-related purpose.
 Sexually explicit materials shall mean any pictures, drawings, electronic reproductions, or other visual reproductions depicting the genitals, depicting sexual acts, or depicting an image which could reasonably be construed as conveying a sexually erotic theme. - 16.
 Non-volunteer conduct different from or in addition to the types of conduct discussed above. - 17.
-Conduct that is in violation of the law or when the conduct is, or is likely to be, unduly disruptive to the interests of the City, which interests include but are not limited to, the efficient and effective operation of the City, the orderly work environment of the City, the working relationships within the City organization or the public trust. - 18.
-Possessing a weapon of any kind including toy/fake weapons while conducting volunteer duties or representing the City.
+Conduct that is in violation of the law or when the conduct is, or is likely to be, unduly disruptive to the interests of the City, which interests include but are not limited to, the efficient and effective operation of the City, the orderly work environment of the City, the working relationships within the City organization or the public trust.